Researchers Initiative Program

 - Any faculty member of the University who can supervise undergraduate students in research endeavors may participate as a faculty mentor.

 Download this year's newsletter for more information about how students and faculty are matched, compensation, participation expectations, benefits of participation for students and faculty, and projects from last academic year.

 When students are accepted into the Initiative, they work with faculty members on various projects broadly related to the theme of their specific living-learning community or to their majors.
 Faculty members mentor students, act as role models, prepare them for graduate school, teach them technical skills, and help them develop theoretical frameworks to create research questions and to interpret data.
 They also acquaint students with the process of research as a whole.
 The ideal is for students to continue working in the faculty members’ labs beyond the one semester afforded by the Initiative.

 The Researchers Initiative is guided by the principle of providing information and access to research opportunities for a diverse student body.
 In addition to introducing undergraduate students to research, the Initiative facilitates access to faculty members early in their college career.
 It is also designed as a retention tool, as sophomores are given priority.
 Finally, the Initiative can serve to deepen the students’ involvement in their own disciplines or expose them to research topics and practices outside of their disciplines.

 How can I apply?

-The student application form is available in the fall.
+The student application form is available October 9–20.
 Students rank and provide explanations as to why they wish to work with particular faculty members.
-The faculty application form is available in the summer.

 - STUDENTS apply at GO.ILLINOIS.EDU/RI_STUDENT_AP